OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-139.md

 ## Psalm 139:4

-> Even before there is a word on my tongue,
+> Even before a word is on my tongue,
-> Behold, Lord, You know it all.
+> Behold, Lord, You know it completely.

 ## Psalm 139:5

-> You have encircled me behind and in front,
+> You have surrounded me from behind and in front,
-> And placed Your hand upon me.
+> And laid Your hand upon me.

 ## Psalm 139:6

-> Such knowledge is too wonderful for me;
+> Such knowledge is beyond my understanding;
-> It is too high, I cannot comprehend it.
+> It is so lofty, I cannot grasp it.

 ---

 ## Psalm 139:7

-> Where can I go from Your Spirit?
+> Where could I go from Your Spirit?
-> Or where can I flee from Your presence?
+> Or where could I escape from Your presence?

 ## Psalm 139:8

 > If I ascend to heaven, You are there;
-> If I make my bed in Sheol, behold, You are there.
+> If I lie down in Sheol, behold, You are there.

 ## Psalm 139:9

 > If I take up the wings of the dawn,
-> And dwell in the remotest part of the sea,
+> And dwell in the farthest part of the sea,

 ## Psalm 139:10

 > Even there Your hand will lead me,
-> And Your right hand will take hold of me.
+> And Your right hand will securely hold me.

 ## Psalm 139:11

-> If I say, “Surely darkness will overwhelm me,
+> If I say, “Surely darkness will cover me,
-> And the light around me will be night,”
+> And the light around me will become night,”

 ## Psalm 139:12

 > Even darkness is not dark to You,
-> And the night is as bright as the day.
+> And the night shines like the day.
-> Darkness and light are alike to You.
+> Darkness and light are both alike to You.

 ---

 ## Psalm 139:13

-> For You created my innermost parts;
+> For You formed my innermost being;
-> You wove me in my mother’s womb.
+> You knit me together in my mother’s womb.

 ## Psalm 139:14

-> I will give thanks to You, because I am fearfully and wonderfully made;
+> I will thank You, for I am fearfully and wonderfully made;
 > Wonderful are Your works,
 > And my soul knows it very well.